 Who should be my advisor?

 Any faculty member on a longer-than-one-year contract in the Department of Philosophy may serve as your honors thesis advisor.
 It makes most sense to ask a professor who already knows you from having had you as a student in a class.
 In some cases, though, this is either not possible, or else there is someone on the faculty who is an expert on the topic you want to write about, but from whom you have not taken a class.
 Information about which faculty members are especially qualified to advise thesis projects in particular areas of philosophy can be found here.

 What about the defense?

 You and your advisor should compose a committee of three professors (including the advisor) who will examine you and your thesis.
 Once the committee is composed, you will need to schedule an oral examination, a.k.a. a defense.
 You should take the initiative here, communicating with all members of your committee in an effort to find a block of time (a little over an hour) when all three of you can meet.
-The thesis must be defended by a deadline which is set by the Honors Program, which is usually a couple of weeks before the end of classes.
+The thesis must be defended by a deadline, set by Honors Carolina, which is usually a couple of weeks before the end of classes.

 What is an Honors Thesis in Philosophy like?

 An Honors Thesis in Philosophy is a piece of writing in the same genre as a typical philosophy journal article.
 There is no specific length requirement, but 30 pages (double-spaced) is a good guideline.
-Many examples of successfully defended Honors Theses can be found on a bookshelf on the first floor of Caldwell Hall.
-(Ask Mariska Leunissen, or anyone else who happens to be handy, to show you where it is) or on the web in the Carolina Digital Repository.
+Some examples of successfully defended Honors Theses can be found on a bookshelf in suite 107 of Caldwell Hall (ask Mariska Leunissen, or anyone else who happens to be handy, to show you where it is) or on the web in the Carolina Digital Repository.